kiancn/CallbackMethod/README.md

   * in MeReference the constructors have been tested seperately, and so have every other part: but it is difficult to figure out exactly how to use the different features together; so I'll make something up and make the existing better.

 Finishing up:
-* I hope the tests referenced in main Main are readable and comprehensible. <b> Please look at the new example first <b>
+* I hope the tests referenced in main Main are readable and comprehensible. <b> Please look at the new example first </b>

 * I apologize for using custom wrapper classes in the examples (two 2d coordinate types and a Matrix class... they'll be standardized at some date.).